SIDNet: Learning Shading-aware Illumination Descriptor for Image Harmonization: Image Harmonization Dataset

 \subsection{Data Collection}

 To construct our dataset, we collect both high-quality 3D human models and high dynamic range (HDR) illumination maps.
-The collected 3D models are acquired from ~\cite{3dpeople} using photogrammetric 3D scanning methods.
+The collected 3D models are acquired from \cite{3dpeople} using photogrammetric 3D scanning methods.
 A rich variety of humans are included, with the diversity across genders (male, female), ages, poses, and clothing (colors, accessories).
-We collect a total of 139 high-quality 3D humans, of which 120 are used for training and 19 for testing.
+We collect a total of 138 high-quality 3D humans, of which 120 are used for training and 18 for testing.

-Our illumination maps are collected from the internet source Poly Haven ~\cite{polyHaven} and HDR MAPS ~\cite{hdrmaps}, which offers diverse high dynamic range panoramic images.
-We mainly select outdoor illumination maps and omit indoor ones, resulting in a total of 360 high dynamic range panoramic images.
-We ensure that the selected illumination maps are diverse across weather conditions (sunny, cloudy, and overcast), illuminant colors, time of the day, and locations.
-From the 360 images, 222 images are used for training and the remaining 138 ones are reserved for testing.
+Our illumination maps are collected from the internet source Poly Haven \cite{polyHaven} and HDR MAPS \cite{hdrmaps}, which offer diverse high dynamic range panoramic images.
+Fig.~\ref{fig:tSNE_visualization} shows the t-SNE visualization of our illumination maps.
+We mainly select outdoor illumination maps, resulting in a total of 318 high dynamic range panoramic images.
+In order to generate images with different kinds of variations (color, brightness, and shading), we ensure that the selected illumination maps are diverse across weather conditions (sunny, cloudy, and overcast), illuminant colors, time of the day, and locations.
+From the 318 images, 191 images are used for training and the remaining 127 ones are reserved for testing.
 All the selected illumination maps come with the resolution of 8k, which are resized to 2k before rendering.